All About Series

 Electric school buses have been successfully deployed in a variety of climates with buses committed in 49 states, across urban, suburban and rural areas.

 Electric school buses can operate in extreme temperatures due to battery thermal management systems that maintain an internal temperature range for optimal and safe battery function.
-For cold weather climates, including ColoradoVermont and Michigan, electric school buses can offer unique advantages..
+For cold weather climates, including ColoradoVermont and Michigan, electric school buses can offer unique advantages.

 Unlike a diesel-burning school bus with weight concentrated in the front, electric buses’ battery weight is more evenly distributed between the front and rear wheels, improving driving ability in the snow.
 Cold weather conditions, however, can impact range if the heating system draws from the battery responsible for propulsion, but impacts vary.
 Three Rivers Community Schools outside of Kalamazoo, Michigan, has found that their electric buses have “outperformed [their internal combustion engine] buses in cold weather” but utilize a diesel heater.
-Salt Lake City School District in Utah, on the other hand, has seen its range drop around 18% in winter conditions due to an all-electric heater; they have, however, found that they can get around 16% additional range from regenerative braking.
-School districts can test conditions and plan routes that meet their needs.

-Electric school have also been deployed in hot weather climates.
+Electric school buses have also been deployed in hot weather climates.
 Cartwright School District 83 outside of Phoenix, Arizona, received the state’s first electric school bus in July 2021.
 The bus has an upgraded air conditioning system that is appropriate for the Arizona heat and has successfully operated in summer temperatures without major battery impacts.

 While extremely high ambient temperatures can lead to battery overheating, an active cooling system in electric school buses helps maintain an optimal temperature around the battery, and a secondary safety system automatically shuts off the battery before major issues can arise.
 With this in mind, some school districts have opted not to operate their buses on extremely hot days during the summer but see promise as technology continues to evolve.

 In addition to temperature, electric school buses have also seen success in a variety of geographic conditions from rural to urban to mountainous regions.
 The Eastern Band of Cherokee Indians has found its bus is performing well in North Carolina’s mountainous terrain, noting the added benefit of regenerative braking on the mountain declines.
-Similarly, the electric cooperative serving West Grand School District in Colorado noted that the electric school bus works “much better than a traditional diesel bus” on the district’s steep mountain passes, prompting the district to pursue more electric models.

 Share